 *If you don’t want it spicy, omit the peppers

 Cook your bacon in a large skillet over medium-high heat until just brown.
 Remove from pan and drain on paper towels.
 Discard bacon grease, but keep about 1 TBS.
 Saute onions, garlic and jalapeno in bacon grease until the onions are translucent.
-Add the vinegar, sugar, maple syrup and brewed coffee and bring to a boil as you stir.
+Add the vinegar, sugar, maple syrup, bourbon and brewed coffee and bring to a boil as you stir.
 Add the bacon, cayenne and cinnamon until well combined.
 Transfer mixture to a slow-cooker and cook on high for 4-6 hours.
 You are looking for the liquid to almost disappear and the consistency to be sticky.
 Transfer to a blender or food processor and pulse until coarsely chopped.
 It will last in the refrigerator, tightly covered, for up to 4 weeks.

 Can be used cold, fresh from the fridge or warmed up and spread however your little bacon-loving heart desires.